bondrix/bondrix-resource/README.md

 ```

 ## Configuration
-Every configuration option allong with its explainating can be found in [shared/config.lua](https://github.com/bondrix/bondrix-resource/blob/main/shared/config.lua).
+Every configuration option along with its explainations can be found in [shared/config.lua](https://github.com/bondrix/bondrix-resource/blob/main/shared/config.lua).